Rogers Cadenhead: Drudge Retort

 When news aggregator Matt Drudge failed to register drudge.com for his news website Drudge Report, Cadenhead registered drudge.com in 1998 and started the Drudge Retort as a liberal alternative to what he perceived to be the right-leaning Drudge Report, and as "a send-up of Mr. Drudge's breathless style".
 Cadenhead edits the site with television writer Jonathan Bourne.
 Both conservative and liberal bloggers utilize the open forum format, encouraged by Cadenhead.
 The headline selections for discussion are the liberal alternative to the Drudge Report.

 Some readers may be confused between the two websites because the typography and page layouts are almost identical, and this is no coincidence since the site was deliberately designed to be like Drudge's website, using "the same style of type, the same rows of links to other journalists and columnists, the same screaming, sensational headlines trumpeting world exclusives".
 Cadenhead uses a yellow background, which implies that Drudge is a yellow journalist.

 Even Matt Drudge visits the Drudge Retort, saying "I go there when I can't get into my own Web site because mine's so popular" in a 1999 interview with the New York Times.

+After the Drudge Report changed its ownership and political leanings moved left in mid-to-late 2019, the Drudge Retort site has remained active and has retained it's liberal leaning.